-Besides OLR, the same Netcdf file also contains ERA5 cloud cover, because the ERA5 OLR diurnal cycle is only used on land pixels during clear-sky conditions, which is determined by looking at the AVHRR input data (PPS cloudmask) as well as the ERA5 cloud cover: if both are below a certain threshold (10%), the ERA5 data is effectively used in the interpolation process.
-As an example, Figure 20 shows the corresponding cloud cover (as a fraction 0-1) for the same day and grid box, demonstrating clear-sky conditions during the full day.
+Besides OLR, the same Netcdf file also contains ERA5 cloud cover, because the ERA5 OLR diurnal cycle is only used on land pixels during clear-sky conditions, which is determined by looking at the AVHRR input data (PPS cloudmask) as well as the ERA5 cloud cover: if both are below a certain threshold (10%), the ERA5 data is effectively used in the interpolation process (the detailed procedure is described in Section 4.3.1) and example, Figure 2-19 shows the corresponding cloud cover (as a fraction 0-1) for the same day and grid box, demonstrating clear-sky conditions during the full day.

-2.4.5.
-Climatology of CERES cloud optical thickness
+2.4.5 Climatology of CERES cloud optical thickness

-Cloud optical thickness is required in the TOA flux retrieval to determine the scene type and corresponding shortwave ADM and albedo model; however, the observed PPS-CPP cloud optical thickness is only used when the quality flag indicates "good quality" (Section 2.2.2.a).
+Cloud optical thickness is required in the TOA flux retrieval to determine the scene type and corresponding shortwave ADM and albedo model; however, the observed PPS-CPP cloud optical thickness is only used when the quality flag indicates "good quality" (Section 2.2.2.1).
 Otherwise, the observed COT is replaced by a longterm-average annual cycle of COT from CERES: the data consists of 12 multi-year monthly means, each in a separate Netcdf file, that are calculated from all currently available years (2000-2020) on a global 1°x1° grid.
-The source of the data are the CERES EBAF-TOA Ed4.1 files that contain, among other variables, also the cloud optical thickness.
-As an example, two of these multi-year monthly means are shown in Figures 21 (January) and 22 (July).
-The temporal dimension is demonstrated in Figure 23, where 12 multi-year monthly means are plotted for a single grid box (12.5°N, 21.5°E).
-It should be noted that this method is strictly meant to provide a realistic order of magnitude for COT on a given time and place; its bias is assumed to be smaller compared to the hypothetical bias due to a 'bad quality' COT observation.
+The source of the data are the CERES EBAF-TOA Ed4.1 files that contain, among other variables, also the cloud optical thickness (on instantaneous and daily scale, the COT is only assigned to clouds; clear-sky observations are ignored for the temporal aggregation).
+As an example, two of these multi-year monthly means are shown in Figures 2-20 (January) and 2-21 (July).
+The temporal dimension is demonstrated in Figure 2-22, where 12 multi-year monthly means are plotted for a single grid box